statgen/locuszoom/README.md

 #### Automated Testing

 LocusZoom uses [Mocha](https://mochajs.org/) for unit testing.
 Tests are located in the `test` subdirectory.
+Use `npm run test`.

-### Linting
+### Static analysis and code style
-LocusZoom is also linted using [ESLint](http://eslint.org/), the rules for which can be found in `.eslintrc`.
+LocusZoom runs code quality checks via [ESLint](http://eslint.org/), the rules for which can be found in `.eslintrc`.
 This will run automatically as part of all new code commits, and during every build.

 ## Help and Support